 Condition of the statue, July 2014

 In 2014, Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of Zinc Sculpture in America, 1850-1950, evaluated the pieces and confirmed that complete restoration of the sculpture was possible.
-Subsequently, two nationally recognized conservation firms provided preliminary estimates of $60,000-$100,000 for restoration.
-The final cost could be higher, depending on the amount of casting work needed and other factors.
+Subsequently, two nationally recognized conservation firms provided preliminary estimates for restoration to aid with establishing an approximate fundraising target.

-FDGS developed a phasing plan to tackle the publicly funded Restore the King project.
+FDGS developed a phasing plan to tackle the publicly funded Restore the King project and has successfully completed several phases.

 During Phase 1 in 2018, a volunteer museum professional cataloged and provided a condition assessment for each of the statue’s remaining pieces.